N See: newton.

 negative logic An electronic logic system where the voltage representing one, active, or true has a more negative value than the voltage representing zero, inactive, or false.
 Also known as negative-true logic, it is normally used in electronic and computing data and communications switching systems for noise immunity reasons.
 [IEEE Std 1451.2]

-negative resistor (aka negistor) Electronics.
+negative resistor (aka negistor; also negative impedance) Electronics.
 A resistor having the opposite characteristics of Ohm's Law, i.e., the current goes down if the voltage goes up and vice versa.
 Certain devices and circuits display this trait and are used mainly to make negative resistance oscillators.

 negistor See negative resistor.

 neodymium Abbr.
 Nd Audio Transducers.
 Popular rare-earth metal used to make superior magnets for loudspeakers and microphones.
 Neodymium iron boron magnets have a more linear frequency response, are more powerful and smaller, with higher output levels than conventional iron magnets.
 First used by Electro-Voice in the late '70s.
 [No, it was not named after Neil Diamond.]

 neodymium motors See: bonded magnet motors.